 Staffing factoring, also known as payroll funding, is a kind of alternative financing specifically built for staffing companies that converts their outstanding invoices into cash immediately.
 It prevents them from having to wait for their customers to pay invoices, boosting working capital that’s necessary for growth and stability.

 Staffing agencies can submit invoices in bulk, or one at a time.
-Before the payroll funding company will fund an invoice, they must perform due diligence, verifying that the invoice is legitimate and the end customer is reliable through things like credit checks and payment history.
-If not all invoices or customers meet the requirements, the payroll funding company may choose to only fund some of them.
+Before the staffing factoring company will fund an invoice, they must perform due diligence, verifying that the invoice is legitimate and the end customer is reliable through things like credit checks and payment history.
+If not all invoices or customers meet the requirements, the financing company may choose to only fund some of them.

-Why Payroll Funding is Ideal for Staffing Companies
+Why Payroll Factoring is Ideal for Staffing Companies

 For staffing or temp agencies that place contracted workers with their customers, they must wait anywhere from 30-90 days for their invoices to be paid.
 In the meantime, the agency still must make payroll for their employees.
 That can create a significant cash shortage while they wait on outstanding invoices.